kyleiwaniec/ucb205/exercise_2/README.md

 `ucbw205_complete_plus_postgres_virtual2.7`
 `ami-003f7f6a`

-But if you insist... you can use the AMI specified in the exercise.
-If you use this AMI, python 2.7 will be configured exactly as per the instructions in the exercise.
+But if you insist... you can use the AMI specified in the exercise. __IMPORTANT__: If you use this AMI, see the architecture.pdf for gotchas!
-`ucbw205_complete_plus_postgres_PY2.7`

 ####Volume
 `m3.large`